Ask Chef Dennis

 • Mix until well blended (you can do this in the food processor too, just pulse it a few times).

 • Press your mixture into a 9 or 10-inch pie pan.
-Spread the crumbs evenly and try to make the crust about ⅛ inch thick. *If the crumb mixture doesn’t seem quite wet enough and won’t stick where you press them, add a little water to the mix. **It’s a good idea to chill the crust for an hour before you bake it, this will help keep the crust from crumbling when served.
+Spread the crumbs evenly and try to make the crust about ⅛ inch thick.

-*If you can’t find chocolate graham crackers, you can make an oreo cookie crust or use regular graham crackers.
+*If you can’t find chocolate graham crackers, you can make an Oreo cookie crust or use regular graham crackers.

 How do I make chocolate ganache?